ismet94/outdoor-adventures/README.md

 # outdoor-adventures

+Outdoor Adventures Cape Town is aimed at main destination locations in and around the Western Cape Province.
+Local is lekker so to keep it here other than overseas destinations made me choose my colour scheme.
+A more African themed website helped me to colour and style my website.

 The task was given in a short period of time in order to challenge us to complete the same as in a working enviroment.
-The challenge was more of the sass that I recently learned.
-Implementing this into the project helped me conquer my outcome.
+The more challenging part was implementing sass into the website as this

 ## Setting up my workspace